metricstory/scalable-rate-limiter/README.md

 Wish list:

 ```
-1) Implement daily API quota check for a user
-2) Add tests to the rate limiter
-3) Allow the rate limiter to have multiple limits or thresholds
+1) Allow the rate limiter to have multiple limits or thresholds
 ```

 ## Authors